ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 connections if there are HTTP intermediaries involved; see Section 2.3 of
 {{!RFC7230}}.

-If an intermediary has sent the H3_DATAGRAM SETTINGS parameter with a value of 1 on its client-facing connection, it MUST inspect all HTTP requests from that connection and check for the presence of the "Datagram-Flow-Id" header field.
-If the HTTP method of the request is not supported by the intermediary, it MUST remove the "Datagram-Flow-Id" header field before forwarding the request.
-If the intermediary supports the method, it MUST either remove the header field or adhere to the requirements leveraged by that method on intermediaries.

-If an intermediary has sent the H3_DATAGRAM SETTINGS parameter with a value of 1 on its server-facing connection, it MUST inspect all HTTP responses from that connection and check for the presence of the "Datagram-Flow-Id" header field.
-If the HTTP method of the request is not supported by the intermediary, it MUST remove the "Datagram-Flow-Id" header field before forwarding the response.
-If the intermediary supports the method, it MUST either remove the header field or adhere to the requirements leveraged by that method on intermediaries.
+If an intermediary has sent the H3_DATAGRAM SETTINGS parameter with a value of 1 it MUST NOT blindly forward HTTP/3 frames.
+The intermediary MUST parse received REGISTER_DATAGRAM_FLOW_ID and RELIABLE_DATAGRAM frames and act on them.
+If the intermediary wishes to forward datagrams from one connection to another, it MUST generate flow IDs on the outbound connection using its flow ID allocation service.

-If an intermediary processes distinct HTTP requests that refer to the same flow ID in their respective "Datagram-Flow-Id" header fields, it MUST ensure that those requests are routed to the same backend.

 # Security Considerations {#security}